jokio/jok-cubes/README.md

 Jok Cubes
 =========

-Inovation - cubes are used to play many fun  games with your friends
+Innovation - cubes are used to play many fun  games with your friends